gillybeans/Uselessweb/README.md

-# uselessweb
+# The Useless Web
-Assignment in Javascript
+Assignment in JavaScript!